stravalib/stravalib/README.md

 # stravalib

-**UPDATE**

-The new codebase supports only [version 3 API](http://strava.github.io/api/) of the Strava API (since v1 and v2 are no longer available).

-**IMPORTANT**
-This is currently under active development.
-Parts have been tested, but some aspects may be broken.

 The stravalib project aims to provide a simple API for interacting with Strava v3 web services, in particular abstracting the v3 REST API around a rich and easy-to-use object model and providing support for date/time/temporal attributes and quantities with units (using the [python units library](http://pypi.python.org/pypi/units)).